262-673-3720 EXT. 4158

-My name is Tina Baggio and I am the Library Media Specialist/Technology Teacher at Erin School.
+My name is Tina Kaschinske and I am the Library Media Specialist/Technology Teacher at Erin School.
 I teach information literacy to students in grades PreK-5, and computer technology to students in grades 6-8.
 I have a degree in Elementary Education/School Library Science from UW-Whitewater.
-I have attended graduate school at Cardinal Stritch University and UW-Milwaukee and I am an Intel Master Instructor.
+I have attended graduate school at Cardinal Stritch University and UW-Milwaukee and I am Google and Intel Educator trained.

 The goal of the Erin School library media program is to provide a wide range of instructional and leisure reading materials, and to ensure that all students and staff are effective users of ideas and information.
 Students in grades K4 through grade 5 are introduced to a variety of literature through weekly story time, book selection, check out, and story extension activities.
 Emphasis is placed on supporting the reading and language arts curriculum standards.
 Information literacy skills: locating, evaluating and effectively using needed information, are woven throughout the elementary library program by means of collaboration with colleagues.
-First and second grade students extend their weekly library time for a 30 minute technology lesson taught in conjunction with the classroom teacher.
-Students in middle grades 6-8 utilize the library on a weekly basis during their reading – language arts block.
+Students in middle grades 6-8 utilize the library on an as needed basis during their reading – language arts block.
 Middle school students select reading materials with the assistance of their core reading teacher and the school librarian.

 MIDDLE SCHOOL COMPUTER TECHNOLOGY COURSES

-6th Grade Computer Concepts - Students will become efficient with Office Suite applications, analyze which application best "fits the job", explore the history of computers and technology, research the biographies of technology pioneers, and create a technology museum.
+6th Grade Computer Concepts – Students will efficiently use a variety of computer applications, analyze which application best “fits the job”, explore the history of computers and technology, research the biographies of technology pioneers, and create a technology museum.
+The study of financial literacy culminates with the class having a unique opportunity to attend JA BizTown – an all-day immersion in a student run business environment.

 7th Grade Research – Students will become effective consumers of information as they explore databases, search engines, online encyclopedias, and other resources to engage in “real-life’ research.